Microcredit: Group lending

 Though early microcredit institutions such as Jobra and Grameen Bank initially focused on individual lending, group lending approaches to microcredit were present as early as the 1970s through the use of solidarity circles.
 These groups provide one another with mutual encouragement, information, and assistance in times of need, though loans remain the responsibility of individuals.
 The use of group-lending was motivated by economics of scale, as the costs associated with monitoring loans and enforcing repayment are significantly lower when credit is distributed to groups rather than individuals.
 Often, the loan to one participant in group-lending depends upon the successful repayment from another member, thus transferring repayment responsibility off of microcredit institutions to loan recipients.

+Blockchain micro-lending

+Blockchain micro-lending refers to the use of open-source distributed ledger systems and smart contracts to issue and manage small loans without traditional financial intermediaries.
+The model is commonly discussed as part of decentralized finance (DeFi) or microfinance and is proposed as a way to reduce transaction costs, increase transparency, and expand access to credit in underserved communities and countries that are underbanked and unbanked.

 Lending to women

 Microcredit is a tool that can possibly be helpful to reduce the feminization of poverty in developing countries.
 Lending to women has become an important principle in microcredit, with banks and NGOs such as BancoSol, WWB, and Pro Mujer catering to women exclusively.
 Pro Mujer also implemented a new strategy to combine microcredits with health-care services, since the health of their clients is crucial to the success of microcredits.
 Though Grameen Bank initially tried to lend to both men and women at equal rates, women presently make up ninety-five percent of the bank's clients.
 Women continue to make up seventy-five percent of all microcredit recipients worldwide.
 Exclusive lending to women began in the 1980s when Grameen Bank found that women have higher repayment rates, and tend to accept smaller loans than men.